The Acorn People

 The Acorn People is a non-fiction book for middle grade readers first published in 1976.
 It is a memoir by author, educator and storyteller Ron Jones about a summer he spent at a camp for disabled children.
-It was made into a movie on March 2, 1981.
+It was adapted for television in 1981.

 Summary

 Ron Jones looks forward to his summer at Camp Wiggin, where he will work as a camp counselor.
 Although he knows the children who attend Camp Wiggin are disabled, he assumes he will still be able to have fun enjoying the outdoors, hiking, swimming and boating at the camp.
 He gets very discouraged in the beginning and says some pretty harsh things.
 When he arrives and meets the children, however, he is at first appalled at how severely disabled they are.
 Once he gets to know the children, he really starts to fall for them and even gets attached to the camp.
 When the camp ends, he is even discouraged to see the children leave.